-$$H{h} \qquad G{s} \rho{g} v L{b}$$ (8)
+$$= G{s} \rho{g} v \boldsymbol{L}{b}$$

 The ratio for vertical handoffs would be much lager than the horizontal handoffs; therefore the load on NIA will be increased.
 Thus it requires more than one NIA, so that the load can be distributed among all NIAs.
-Also there is need to control the communication between all the NIAs and load balancing.

-6 CONCLUSION:
+CONCLUSION

-The proposed system is the enhancement in the AMC architecture, named EAMC (Enhanced Architecture for ubiquitous Mobile Computing).
+The proposed system is the enhancement in the AMC architecture, named EAMC (Enhanced AMC).
 The proposed architecture diminishes the bottleneck situation as found in the previous AMC architecture.
 EAMC also have two components NIA & IG.
 The NIA of the EAMC has an additional component named "NIA-Database".
 It stores the status of each NIA and the value of load on each NIA.

-Two algorithms are proposed, one for inter-NIA handoff and the other for database update regarding the load on NIAs.
-First algorithm constantly monitors the load on each NIA, when the load on NIA increases, the threshold value will be checked for the NIA with minimum load, and the handoff will be initiated.
-Second algorithm is basically introduced to update the load values of each NIA, in the E-NIA component "NIA-Database".
+Two algorithms are proposed, one for inter-NIA handoff.
+This algorithm will constantly monitor the load on each NIA, when the load on NIA increases, the threshold value, will be checked for the NIA with minimum load, and the handoff will be initiated.
+Second algorithm is basically introduced to update the load values of each NIA, in the EAMC-NIA component "NIA-Database".